-- (j) Visiting a debtor's workplace should only be undertaken as a last resort, unless the debtor: - is the proprietor or a director of a business to which the debt relates - has specifically requested or agreed to the visit. - (k) If a debtor has asked that you do not visit them at their workplace, and has provided an alternative and effective means of communication, do not visit them at their workplace. - (I) Visiting a debtor at their workplace will always involve a risk of breaching the collector's privacy obligations to the debtor.17 Collectors will generally be asked to explain who they are and why they are visiting, and it will generally be difficult to provide an explanation without giving confidential information to third parties. - (m) Visiting a debtor at their workplace uninvited may also be seen as an attempt to put pressure on the debtor by embarrassing or threatening to embarrass them in front of work colleagues.
-If this is found to have occurred, such conduct is likely to constitute undue harassment or coercion of the debtor. - (n) If you do visit a debtor's workplace: - under no circumstances reveal to a third party, whether directly or indirectly, that the visit is in connection with a debt18 - under no circumstances discuss the debt in front of co-workers19 - leave immediately if, at any time, you are asked to do so by the debtor or another person. - (o) A visit to a debtor's workplace should be undertaken when you know the debtor will normally be at work.
-If you do not know the debtor's working hours, we recommend that you limit any visit to between 9 am and 5 pm on weekdays. - (p) Whether before or after visiting a debtor, or at any other time, do not stay in the vicinity of the debtor's workplace for an extended period, or engage in any other conduct that may suggest to the debtor or a third person that the debtor is under surveillance.
+- (j) Visiting a debtor's workplace should only be undertaken as a last resort, unless the debtor: - is the proprietor or a director of a business to which the debt relates - has specifically requested or agreed to the visit. - (k) If a debtor has asked that you do not visit them at their workplace, and has provided an alternative and effective means of communication, do not visit them at their workplace. - (I) Visiting a debtor at their workplace will always involve a risk of breaching the collector's privacy obligations to the debtor.
+Collectors will generally be asked to explain who they are and why they are visiting, and it will generally be difficult to provide an explanation without giving confidential information to third parties. - (m) Visiting a debtor at their workplace uninvited may also be seen as an attempt to put pressure on the debtor by embarrassing or threatening to embarrass them in front of work colleagues.
+If this is found to have occurred, such conduct is likely to constitute undue harassment or coercion of the debtor. - (n) If you do visit a debtor's workplace: - under no circumstances reveal to a third party, whether directly or indirectly, that the visit is in connection with a debt17 - under no circumstances discuss the debt in front of co-workers18 - leave immediately if, at any time, you are asked to do so by the debtor or another person.19

-16 In Victoria, the failure to leave a person's private residence when requested to do so is prohibited under s.
+15 In Victoria, the failure to leave a person's private residence when requested to do so is prohibited under s.
 45(2)(d) of the Australian Consumer Law and Fair Trading Act 2012 (Vic).

-17 See part 2, section 8, Privacy obligations to the debtor and third parties.
+See part 2, section 8 of this guideline, Privacy obligations to the debtor and third parties.